adrwxyz/classic.adrw.xyz/_posts/2018-09-15-how-to-demo-abc-framework.md

 **This post was written as part of the [How to Demo Workshop](https://github.com/hackthenorth/hackthenorth2018-workshops/blob/master/HowToDemo.md) Andrew & Brandon presented at Hack the North 2018.**

 Doing a demo can be a daunting task, especially if you’re a first-time hacker.
 Follow this framework to help show how awesome your hack is in the short time you have.

+*Notes*
-Note, this framework works best with a "story driven" hack demo.
+- This framework works best with a "story driven" hack demo.

-This Hacker's ABC Framework was featured in the [HowToDemo](./HowToDemo.md) workshop.
-Example text in *italics* is from the example demo for [Stockslate](https://youtu.be/juY4bwJXMVE).
+- Example text below in *italics* is from the example demo for [Stockslate](https://youtu.be/juY4bwJXMVE).

 # 1. Your Hack in 1 Sentence
 Start your demo with a single sentence summary of what your hack achieves.
 This will give your audience immediate context for what you'll now be talking about.